IanZuo/Assignment03Rectangle/assignment-03-IanZuo/README.md

 *TODO*: Please edit the following information in your assignment

-* Name:Boyang Zuo
+* Name:
-* GitHub Username: IanZuo
+* GitHub Username:
-* Undergraduate or Graduate Student:Graduate
+* Undergraduate or Graduate Student:
 * How many hours did it take you to complete this assignment?
-20hours, My coding enviorment messed up this week.2hours for coding ,18 hours debugging lol.
 * Did you collaborate or share ideas with any other students/TAs/Professors?
-No
 * Did you use any external resources?
-No
 * (Optional) What was the most interesting part of the assignment?
 How would you improve this assignment?
-To finally make everything work.

 # Implementation Logistics